-Course Number and Name: HLT 2824 Irrigation and Lighting Systems
+HLT 2824 Irrigation and Lighting Systems

-Description: This course is designed to investigate the types of irrigation and lighting systems.

-Discussion will include the installation and maintenance of these systems.
+Description: This course is designed to i Discussion will include the nvestigate the ty installation and pes of irrigation maintenance o on and lighting systems. of these systems.
+Have Dealedayees Somester Credit Hours Locturo Lab Contact Hours